SandraAhlgrimm/boardgame-stats/README.md

 # Boardgame Stats

-This is a small, incomplete demo with purposeful security vulnerabilities to demo various parts of the GitHub Platform.
+This is a small, incomplete demo by @phazonoverload with purposeful security vulnerabilities to demo various parts of the GitHub Platform.
 You probably shouldn't use it...

 ## Usage